 Credit Card Rewards

 Credit cards are fantastic because of the rewards they give back.
 Every dollar you would spend anyway can go towards enhancing your lifestyle.
-It could be points for a hotel stay, free flights, cashback or much more.
-What is great about these rewards it that they do not cost you anything extra if you use your credit card correctly.
+It could be points for a hotel stay, free flights, cashback, or much more.
+What is great about these rewards is that they do not cost you anything extra if you use your credit card correctly.

 So here is how I use my credit cards and how I suggest others do the same.

 First things first, if you buy anything on a credit card you must be able to pay it off immediately.
 This is by far the most important part of all of this.
 This isn’t new advice, but it is solid advice.
 If you cannot pay off the monthly balance every month then this strategy is not for you and you should stick to a debit card or cash.
 (Although, credit cards are a much easier way to track spending than using cash).

 What I do is set up the payment to come out automatically every month and pay the statement balance in full.
 Yes, all of it.
 Every last penny.
 This makes it really easy not to forget to take care of it at the end of the month.

 Any bills that will allow me to pay with a credit card I will set it up to pay them automatically with the card.
 Utility bills, gym memberships, home remodeling projects, business expenses, I even go as far as doing my charitable giving with my credit card when it allows.

 The surprising thing is that the more available credit you have and do not use helps improve your credit score.
 Some experts believe you should only use 30% of your available credit.
 But honestly the more available credit you have the better, so do not hesitate to call your credit card company once or twice a year to ask for a limit increase.
 Remember, credit card companies compete ferociously with each other, this can really benefit you.